herotc/hero-rotation/README.md

 **If you are missing dependencies, ([HeroDBC](https://www.curseforge.com/wow/addons/herodbc) and [HeroLib](https://www.curseforge.com/wow/addons/herolib)), you have to install them.**

-**If you are experiencing issues with AoE rotations (likely abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplates shown (camera can hide them).**
+**If you are experiencing issues with AoE rotations (likely abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplates shown (camera can hide them).
+Also, (for casters, especially) you or a member of your party/raid must use an AoE ability before we can determine the number of targets near that enemy.**

 **If you see an icon with "POOL" written inside, it means you have to pool your resources.
 It's a normal behavior.
 Please see this [link explaining resource pooling](https://wow.gamepedia.com/Resource_pooling).**

-**If you update the addon via the Twitch Client and wish to get every change as they are released, please set the addon type to Alpha by right clicking the addon name and selecting Alpha under Release Type.
+**If you update the addon via the Curse Client and wish to get every change as they are released, please set the addon type to Alpha by right clicking the addon name and selecting Alpha under Release Type.
+The is dependent upon Curse grabbing updates from the github, which it doesn't always do properly, so some updates may be missed.
 Note that this can potentially include updates that break functionality!**

+**If you would like to update the addon directly from our github via [WowUp](https://wowup.io), go to the Get Addons tab, click Install from URL, enter the github repo address (https://github.com/herotc/hero-rotation), and click Import.
+Remember to do the same with HeroLib (https://github.com/herotc/hero-lib) and HeroDBC (https://github.com/herotc/hero-dbc).**

 # HeroRotation